SAP/spartacus-docs/_pages/install/personalization-setup-instructions-for-spartacus.md

 If the setting already exists, add the new values to the end, including a space before.
 For example, `allowedHeaders` might look like this:

+The settings is for the release **1905 and below** of SAP Commerce Cloud.

 ```sql
 origin content-type accept authorization occ-personalization-id occ-personalization-time
 ```

 **Note:** You can edit these settings using HAC, but you can also add these parameters to `local.properties` in the `hybris/config` folder or in the `project.properties` file of ycommercewebservices.

+For SAP Commerce Cloud with release version **2005 and adove**, refer to the settings below:

+- `corsfilter.commercewebservices.allowedHeaders`

 ## Personalization Configuration in Backoffice